lordkilgore/2DEngine/README.md

   - The ball is applied with a constant force downwards using a fixed scalar multiplied by its time since last contact to simulate *gravitational acceleration*

 ## Future Directions
-Several flaws appear in the chosen **method of collision**, where the *cursor* may collide too quickly with the ball and clip through therein.
-Additionally, this would cause the algorithms used to calculate *angular direction* to apply force to the ball at an angle opposite to where the *cursor* was last known approaching (i.e *as the cursor clips from below, a downward force is applied to the ball*).
-Moving forward from this, a solution may exist in exploring other methods of **collision detection** outside of checking-per-frame, with additional research prescribing the necessary action onward in its own vitality.
+Several flaws appear in the chosen **method of collision**, where the *cursor* may collide too quickly and clip through the ball.
+As a result, the algorithms responsible for calculating *angular direction* malfunction and move the ball based on the position of the cursor while it is *inside* the ball, as opposed to the *surface* of the ball (i.e *as the cursor clips from below, a downward force is applied to the ball*).
+Moving forward, exploring other strategies to **detect collision** outside of checking-per-frame would prevent this from occurring.

-Additionally, more work can be put into cleaning up and organizing the structure of the code.
-This is especially apparent in the **localization of the screen's display**, where values are often shown as integer conversions of the screen's native display adjusted by an arbitrary ratio.
-With this in mind, future endeavors into increasing maintainability might include representing these values through descriptive **variables**, so that they are read less as fixed numbers and more as *mutable* values.
+For further optimization, more work can be put into cleaning up and organizing the structure of the code.
+This is especially apparent in the **localization of the screen's display**, where values are often shown as the screen's native display adjusted by an arbitrary scalar, converted into an integer.
+With this in mind, an opportunity to increase maintainability might include assigning these values to descriptive **variables** to indicate that they are not fixed, but *mutable* values.

 ## Links
 [Pygame Documentation](https://www.pygame.org/docs/)